AguaClara/Textbook/AIDE/Specifications.rst

    #.
 When plant flow increases, the water level in the entrance tank increases (due additional head loss through the LFOM), causing one end of the doser lever to rise.
 This, in turn, causes the other end of the lever, and the dose slider, to fall, increasing the elevation difference between the chemical level in the constant level tank and the dose slider.
 The greater driving head increases the chemical flow through the doser.

    #.
-Because the entrance tank level is directly proportional to the plant flow rate (due to the LFOM), the dose slider elevation is directly proportional to the entrance tank level, and the chemical flow is directly proportional to the dose slider elevation, the chemical flow is directly proportional to the plant flow.
+The water level in the entrance tank level is directly proportional to the plant flow rate (due to the LFOM).
+The dose slider elevation is directly proportional to the entrance tank water level.
+The chemical flow is directly proportional to the dose slider elevation.
+Therefore the chemical flow is directly proportional to the plant flow and changes in the slider position directly set the chemical dose.

 Flocculator
 ===========

 For more detailed information see :ref:`Flocculation Design <title_Flocculation_Design>`.
 AguaClara flocculators have three potential flow patterns (see :numref:`figure_spec_flocculator_Geometry`) depending on the flow rate, plant layout, and velocity gradient.
+There is overlap between the different flow geometries and ongoing work to assess how to select the best type of flocculator given a flow that could be handled by two different types.

+The flocculator geometries are specified by two flow directions.
+The first direction is the flow direction in a channel from the channel inlet to the channel outlet.
+The second direction is the flow direction around a baffle.

-#. |FlocculatorVH| Vertical - Horizontal: Flows between 0.5 L/s and 20 L/s are efficiently handled by a Vertical-Horizontal flow flocculator as shown in :numref:`figure_VHflocculator`.
+#. |FlocculatorVH| Vertical - Horizontal: Plant design flows between about 0.5 L/s and 20 L/s.
+See :numref:`figure_VHflocculator`.

-#. |FlocculatorHV| Horizontal - Vertical: The geometry switches to horizontal-vertical for flows between about 20 and 200 L/s as shown in :numref:`figure_HVflocculator`.
+#. |FlocculatorHV| Horizontal - Vertical: Plant design flows between about 3 and 200 L/s.
+See :numref:`figure_HVflocculator`.
+This geometry is also referred to as over-under.

-#. |FlocculatorHH| Horizontal - Horizontal: As the flow increases above 200 L/s the optimal design will switch to a horizontal-horizontal flocculator as shown in :numref:`figure_HHflocculator`.
+#. |FlocculatorHH| Horizontal - Horizontal: Plant design flows above about 100 L/s.
+See :numref:`figure_HHflocculator`.
+This geometry is also referred to as around-the-end.

 .. _figure_spec_flocculator_Geometry: